The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 result

-: A relation between two concepts where concept A comes into existence as a result of concept B.
+: a concept which comes into existence as a

 role

-: A relation between two concepts where concept A is typically involved in the action or event expressed by concept B.
+: a concept which is involved in the action or

 source_direction